aholdahl/react-sample-project/README.md

     export default sampleSagaRoot;

-Cut the sampleSaga function from src/index.js and paste into sampleSaga.js, above the other function
+Cut the sampleSaga function from src/index.js and paste into sampleSaga.js, above the root function.

+In Terminal, enter the following commands:

+    npm run client

+If you see Hello from sampleSaga in the DOM console, you have successfully componentized Redux-Sagas.

 ## THIRD PARTY API

 Coming soon...

-## COOKIES
+## COOKIES (NOT TESTED)

 In App.js, add the following function to the imports: